-This document details the algorithms used for creating NEON Level 1 data products for Surface Water Elevation from Level 0 data, and ancillary data as defined in this document (such as calibration data), obtained via instrumental measurements made by the LevelTroll500 (hereafter referred to as LT500).
+This document details the algorithms used for creating NEON Level 1 data products for Surface Water Elevation from Level 0 data, and ancillary data as defined in this document (such as calibration data) obtained via instrumental measurements made by a pressure transducer.
 It includes a detailed discussion of measurement theory and implementation, appropriate theoretical background, data product provenance, quality assurance and control methods used, approximations and/or assumptions made, and a detailed exposition of uncertainty resulting in a cumulative reported uncertainty for this product.